Australian workers now have the 'right to disconnect' – DW – 08/26/2024

 However, top industry body Australian Industry Group had a cooler reaction.
 "At the very least, employers and employees will now be uncertain about whether they can take or make a call out of hours to offer an extra shift," it said in a statement.

-The law was enacted in February this year, and came into effect for medium and large sized companies as of now.
+The law was enacted in February of this year and has come into effect for medium- and large-sized companies.
 Firms with fewer than 15 employees will also be covered from August 2025.

 Australia's workplace relations regulator, Fair Work, said workers may be ordered by a tribunal to stop unreasonable refusal of out-of-hours contact, and likewise employers will be asked to stop unreasonably asking workers to respond during their free time.
 Factors such as reason for contact, nature of work and compensation for extra work may serve as deciding factors.